Technology Modernization Fund (TMF)

 The TMF was established to make immediate investments in IT that will yield quick and meaningful results for the people of California.
 CDT invites California state departments or entities to submit business challenges that require an IT solution to modernize government and improve digital services for California residents and state employees.
 This will enable departments to deliver timely business modernization wins through a high-value proof of concept, fulfill an immediate need, and optimize services for digital government.
 A strong commitment from the department’s business and IT leadership and team capability are required to be successful.

-What types of projects will be funded by TMF?
+What types of projects will be funded by the TMF?

 - Strong team composition and commitment from department’s business and IT leadership